Are you trying to fix the invalid JSON error in WordPress?

 Normally, WordPress can automatically regenerate and update the file.
 You can also trigger that update by simply clicking on the ‘Save Changes’ button at the bottom of the Settings » Permalinks page.

-However, sometimes, it may not get updated or has incorrect settings.
+However, sometimes, it may not get updated or have incorrect settings.
 This will affect your WordPress permalinks and may also cause an invalid JSON response error.

 To fix this, you will need to connect to your website using an FTP client or the file manager app in your WordPress hosting account dashboard.